Envirometrix/PredictiveSoilMapping/02-Software.md

 ## Installing GIS software

-Predictive soil mapping is about making maps, and working with maps requires use of GIS software to open, view overlay and analyze the data sptially.
-GIS software recommended for soil mapping in this book consists of SAGA GIS, QGIS, GRASS GIS and Google Earth.
+Predictive soil mapping is about making maps, and working with maps requires use of GIS software to open, view overlay and analyze the data spatially.
+GIS software recommended in this book for soil mapping consists of SAGA GIS, QGIS, GRASS GIS and Google Earth.
 QGIS comes with an [extensive literature](https://www.qgis.org/en/docs/) and can be used to publish maps and combine layers served by various organizations.
-SAGA GIS, being implemented in C++, is highly suited to run geoprocessing on large data sets.
+SAGA GIS, being implemented in C++, is highly suited for running geoprocessing on large data sets.
 To, install SAGA GIS on Ubuntu we can use: